JacobBonner/JenkinsTutorial/README.md

 4. Hit 'Save' to return to the Pipeline's home page.
 Along with the standard set of options that appear in the menu on the left of the screen, there is a new option 'Polling Log' or 'Git Polling Log', which describes when the specified repository was last polled and the status of that poll.

 5. Now we have to wait for the minute to tick over so that the polling occurs.
-Soon you should see a new build in 'Build History' that was triggered by the polling, and the 'Git Polling Log' should contain some new information.
+Soon you should see a new build in 'Build History' that was triggered by the polling, and the 'Git Polling Log' should contain some new information (you may need to refresh the page).

-6. From the Pipeline's 'Status' page, you can see that the system has done a checkout of the specified Github repository, so it was able to poll SCM and get the necessary information.
+6. From the Pipeline's 'Status' page, you can see that the system has done a checkout of the specified Github repository in the stage `Declarative: Checkout SCM`, so it was able to poll SCM and get the necessary information.
 Additionally, the pipeline defined in the Jenkins file you specified in configuration should have successfully completed.

 7. The way this 'Poll SCM' feature works is by polling the specified repository, and if it finds changes then it will build, otherwise it will do nothing.
 In particular, go back to the 'Git Polling Log'.
 You may need to wait for the minute to tick over again before seeing another poll in the log.
 You should see:
     - For the initial poll, there was no previous build or repository state to compare to, so changes were detected.
 That is why the new build was triggered.
     - For the second poll, Jenkins examined the repository again, but found that there were no changes since the previous poll.
 Thus, no build was triggered.

 8. In reality you wouldn't want to actually poll every minute, but you can specify a reasonable time that works well with when you make changes to your repository and also when other builds are happening in the rest of your Jenkins environment.

+9. Now return to the Jenkins Dashboard.
+You should see the new Pipeline `poll-scm` listed under 'All' with the other four projects.

 ### 5.3 - Build Artifacts